rollehfoh/ANY.RUN/README.md

 | Library  | Library.Manage     | Needed to upload custom ps1 script for retrieving AV related evidences      |

 ### Required Roles for the New App

-Since the connectors use various resources available in Azure, the created application `ANYRUN-App` needs to be assigned the appropriate roles.

 #### Key Vault